whiskyechobravo/kerko/README.md

     dictates the locale of Zotero item types, field names, creator types and citations.
 Defaults to `'en-US'`.
 Supported locales are listed at https://api.zotero.org/schema, under "locales".
-- `GOOGLE_ANALYTICS_ID`: A Google Analytics property ID, e.g., 'UA-99999-9'.
+- `GOOGLE_ANALYTICS_ID`: A Google Analytics stream ID, e.g., 'G-??????????'.
   This variable is optional and there is no default value.
-If set, the Google Analytics tag is inserted into the pages.
+If set and Flask is not running in debug mode, then the Google Analytics tag is inserted into the pages.

 **Caution:** Many of the configuration variables cause changes to the structure of Kerko's cache or search index.
 Changing those variables may require that you